 6. Poor planning

 It doesn’t matter how tight the deadlines are, time spent planning is never wasted.
 The temptation to start writing immediately may be strong, but the result is often lengthy and muddled content that may quickly be discarded.
 Decide what information is essential, what information is desirable and what information is not necessary.
-Then prioritise your work in that order.
+Then prioritize your work in that order.

 7. Failing to make an impression